zerasul/mdbook_en/15SRAM/sram.md

 Where we see that we have stored the lives that the player has, the scene through which it goes, the score and finally a checksum to be able to verify that the stored information is correct.
 This information, we can store it in the SRAM, using a series of functions.

-First of all, we will need to enable the memory in write mode using the ```SRAM_enable``` function; which enables the SRAM memory access in write mode.
+First of all, we will need to enable the memory in write mode using the ```SRAM_enable``` function, which enables the SRAM memory access in write mode.
 In case we want to access only in read mode, we can use the function ```SRAM_enableRO```; which enables the SRAM memory in read-only mode.

 Once enabled, we can write to or read from the memory.
 It is important to know that the SRAM is divided into 8-bit words; so when storing information we have to take this into account.